mattslay/Sublime-Text-2-Syntax-Coloring-for-Visual-FoxPro/README.md

 ## About the files...
 There are 2 files in this repo.
-One is the JSON source that you use to define the coloring patterns, and then you do a "build" that file to generate the actual XML file that Sublime Text 2 uses to do the coloring.
+One is the JSON source that you use to define the coloring patterns, and then you do a "build" on that file to generate the actual XML file that Sublime Text 2 uses to do the coloring.

 >JSON Source file: Visual Foxpro.JSON-tmLanguage
  XML file: Visual Foxpro.tmLanguage